Wind turbines, solar panels, home battery storage - if it's discussion about renewable energy you're after, you'll find it here.

 COST BENEFIT SUMMARY

-Table 4 below includes current tariffs, and the percentage increase in tariffs relative to the average tariffs used in Table 3.
-The peak import costs in Table 4 have been increased by 37.9% over Table 3, and feed-in export rebates have been decreased by 18.7% over Table 3.
+Table 8 below includes current tariffs, and the percentage increase in tariffs relative to the average tariffs used in Table 7.
+The peak import costs in Table 8 have increased by 37.9% over Table 7, and feed-in export rebates have decreased by 18.7% over Table 7.

 The financial benefit, or change in net revenue, at current tariffs, from installing 5.2 kW of solar panels is $1,712.55 per annum.

-This case study is based on 5.2 kW of solar panels in Adelaide, and an annual average consumption of 3,934.1 kWh of total imported peak energy.
-We paid $8,200 in September 2013 for our panels, and at the estimated annual return of $1,712.55, we will have paid them off by about September 2019.
+We paid $8,200 in December 2013 for our panels, and at the estimated annual return of $1,712.55, we paid them off in September 2018.
 Given that the cost per kilowatt of solar panels has decreased significantly since 2013, the payoff time will be much better these days.

-Also, the joy of being part of the solution, instead of part of the problem, is something that can’t be quantified, and once the panels are paid off, the benefits feel even greater.
+I should add that the joy of being part of the solution, instead of part of the problem, is something that can’t be quantified, and once the panels are paid off, the joy is even greater.

 If you currently don’t have panels installed, and you use electricity to heat your water, I would suggest you read The Significant Cost Benefits of Solar Hot-Water to see if maybe an investment in solar hot water might be more beneficial than solar PV.